graphql-java/graphql-java/CONTRIBUTING.md

 - We expect new or modified unit test for every change (written in [Spock](http://spockframework.org/)).

 - Your code should be formatted with our IntelliJ [graphql-java-code-style](graphql-java-code-style.xml).

 - We don't add a new dependency to graphql-java: dependency conflicts will make adaption of graphql-java harder for users, therefore we avoid adding any new dependency.

 - graphql-java has a strict focus on executing a GraphQL request, this means JSON parsing, http communication, databases access etc is out of scope.

-If you have any question please consider asking in our spectrum chat https://spectrum.chat/graphql-java.
+If you have any question please consider asking in our [Discussions](https://github.com/graphql-java/graphql-java/discussions).
 For bug reports or specific code related topics create a new issue.

 Thanks!